leoncuhk/awesome-quant-ai/README.md

 - [Mechanical Trading Systems](https://amzn.to/3ETO8KP) by Richard Weissman - Discusses momentum and mean reversion strategies across different time frames.
 - [Following the Trend](https://amzn.to/3tSVBDA) by Andreas Clenow - Insightful read on trend following, a popular quantitative trading strategy.
 - [Trade Your Way to Financial Freedom](https://amzn.to/48JJg6M) by Van Tharp - Structured approaches to developing personal trading systems.
-- [Mathematics of Money Management](https://amzn.to/3vusj1X) by Ralph Vince - Techniques on risk management and optimal portfolio configuration.
+- [The Mathematics of Money Management](https://amzn.to/3vusj1X) by Ralph Vince - Techniques on risk management and optimal portfolio configuration.
 - [Intermarket Trading Strategies](https://amzn.to/48R3Mmm) by Markos Katsanos - Explores global market relationships for strategy development.
 - [Applied Quantitative Methods for Trading and Investment](https://amzn.to/497TJJN) by Christian Dunis et al. - Practical applications of quantitative techniques in trading.
 - [Algorithmic Trading and DMA](https://amzn.to/3SfM1Yq) by Barry Johnson - An introduction to direct market access and trading strategies.
 - [Technical Analysis from A to Z](https://amzn.to/3Sf8vZx) by Steven Achelis - A comprehensive guide to technical analysis indicators.
 - [Finding Alphas: A Quantitative Approach to Building Trading Strategies](https://www.amazon.com/Finding-Alphas-Quantitative-Approach-Strategies/dp/1119571219/) by Igor Tulchinsky - Discusses the process of finding trading strategies (alphas).
+- [Algorithmic and High-Frequency Trading](https://a.co/d/0fDaYzL) by Álvaro Cartea, Sebastian Jaimungal, and José Penalva - Provides an in-depth understanding of high-frequency trading strategies.
+- [Quantitative Trading: How to Build Your Own Algorithmic Trading Business](https://a.co/d/ieLqNPA) by Ernest P. Chan - A comprehensive guide to starting a quantitative trading business.
+- [Building Reliable Trading Systems: Tradable Strategies That Perform As They Backtest and Meet Your Risk-Reward Goals](https://a.co/d/aICoI0O) by Keith Fitschen - Focuses on developing trading systems that perform well in real-world conditions.
+- [Professional Automated Trading: Theory and Practice](https://a.co/d/hZQvWw8) by Eugene A. Durenard - A practical guide to automated trading systems.

 ### Behavioral and Historical Perspectives